FusionComputingLab/freegsnke/README.md

 This will install FreeGSNKE in editable mode, including the optional development dependencies.

-If you are also planning to co-develop [FreeGS4E](https://github.com/FusionComputingLab/freegs4e), clone and install FreeGS4E in editable mode first, then install FreeGSNKE in editable mode with:
+If you are also planning to co-develop [FreeGS4E](https://github.com/FusionComputingLab/freegs4e), clone the FreeGS4E repo and install in editable mode the same way by running the following in the FreeGS4E root directory (within your environment):
 ```shell
 pip install -e ".[dev]"
 ```